nextjournal/markdown/README.md

 ## Features

+- _Focus on data_: parsing yields an AST ([à la Pandoc](https://snapshots.nextjournal.com/markdown/build/9c419d0158436ab7f9f24b8d7b875a9f514c38e7/index.html#/notebooks/pandoc.clj)) of clojure nested data representing a structured document.
 - _Cross Platform_: our parser folds tokens emitted by the js library [markdown-it](https://github.com/markdown-it/markdown-it).
 We're reaching out to the JVM by means of [Graal's Polyglot Engine](https://www.graalvm.org/22.1/reference-manual/js/JavaInteroperability/#polyglot-context) while targeting clojurescript is for free.
-- _Focus on data_: parsing yields an AST (à la [Pandoc](https://pandoc.org/using-the-pandoc-api.html#pandocs-architecture)) of clojure nested data representing a structured document.
+By using a [common codebase](https://github.com/nextjournal/markdown/blob/ae2a2f0b6d7bdc6231f5d088ee559178b55c97f4/src/js/markdown.js) we can gurantee™️ that parsing server- or client-side leads to the same ressults.
-- _Configurable Hiccup conversion_: a set of convenience functions for transforming parsed data into markup, allowing to configure the tranformation of each markdown node.
+- _Configurable Hiccup conversion_: a set of convenience functions for transforming parsed data into hiccup, allowing to change the representation of each markdown node.

-- _Extensibility_: a tiny layer for [parsing custom expressions](https://snapshots.nextjournal.com/markdown/build/7f5c1e24aeb3842235bc6175aa55dbd9a96d25d1/index.html#/notebooks/parsing_extensibility.clj) at the level of text leaf nodes.
+## Flavour

+We adhere to the [CommonMark Spec](https://spec.commonmark.org/0.30/) with in addition all the extensions of [Github flavoured Markdown](https://github.github.com/gfm/#what-is-github-flavored-markdown-).
+We additionally parse $\LaTeX$ formulas delimited by a single dollar sign `$` for inline mode or by a double dollar sign `$$` for display mode.

 ## Usage